tiffanystallings/project-logs-analysis/README.md

 `pip install pyscopg2`

 ### Initializing the Database
-With PostgreSQL installed, open your preferred command line interface (or a virtual machine using Vagrant and VirtualBox) and navigate to the project-logs-analysis directory.

-To initialize the database, enter:
+My virtual machine was built using Vagrant and VirtualBox, utilizing Udacity's preset vagrant machine.
+You can get more information on their VM from [here](https://github.com/udacity/fullstack-nanodegree-vm)

+With your virtual machine set up (if preferred) and PostgreSQL installed, you can proceed with initializing the database.

+In your command line, enter:
 `psql -d news -f newsdata.sql`

 Once the News Database is initialized, open the database by entering: